python-spokane/GettingStartedWithDjango/slides.md

 ---

-# VI.
-Built-in Features of Django
+# 6️⃣ Built-in Features of Django

-- Exploring the admin interface: managing your database with ease
+- Exploring the **admin interface**: managing your database with ease
-- Using the built-in forms framework to handle user input
+- Using the built-in **forms** framework to handle user input
-- Implementing user authentication with Django's authentication system
+- Implementing **user authentication** with Django's authentication system

 ---